qoolebyaqa/rsschool-cv_Stage0/CV.md

 #### About Me:

-I am responsible when it is relaiting to my work duties.
+I am responsible when it is relating to my work duties.
+I try to upgrade the work process for habit tasks.
+I will be a good teammate for friendly and responsible team.

 ---